Skroutz: marketplace guide

 Listed products

-Skroutz does not provide feedback via the API, so if you need information regarding the status of a product you need to contact Skroutz.
+Skroutz does not provide feedback via the API.
+If you need information regarding the status of a product, contact Skroutz.

 Pricing